LAN255 - Outboard motor Vevor - Free user manual and instructions

 5. Adjusting the Bracket

-You can lock your motor in a vertical position, angle it for shallow water or completely out of the water
+You can lock your motor in a vertical position, angle it for shallow water, or completely out of the water.

-b.
-Press the Quick Release Tilt Lever toward the shaft and hold to release detent lock or T-bar to adjust the position of the mounting bracket.
+a.
+Firmly grasp the control head or composite shaft. b.
+Press the Quick Release Tilt Lever toward the shaft and hold to release detent lock or T-bar to adjust the position of the mounting bracket. c.
+Tilt to any of the positions on the Lever Lock Mounting Bracket. d.
+Release the Quick Release Tilt Lever.

 WARNING